 Isle of Wight County Schools consists of five elementary schools, two middle schools and two high schools with just over 5,500 students.
-The school system is ranked 17th among 130 Virginia school divisions, and all schools are accredited or fully accredited according to Virginia Standards of Learning.
+This innovative school system is fully-accredited with graduation rates surpassing the state level according to Virginia Standards of Learning.

 Isle of Wight County Schools’ new career and technical education (CTE) program is designed to equip County students with skills to prepare them for “college, career, and life.”
 The new program offers courses including: engineering, manufacturing, robotics, culinary arts, and coding, to name a few, that offer the training which modern employers, including many local businesses, say they need in their workforce.
 These courses are designed not only to teach specific technical skills, but also the more elusive, much sought after “soft” skills, such as problem solving, critical thinking, and teamwork.
-The school system’s future plans include renovating the vocational building at Smithfield High School to add new facilities, such as a commercial kitchen for the culinary arts program, and the developing a working farm at Windsor High School for use by the veterinary science program.
+The school system recently renovated the vocational building at Smithfield High School to add new facilities, such as a commercial kitchen for the culinary arts program, and built a working farm called the Agricultural Land Lab at Windsor High School for use by the agriculture programs.